 Anti social robots that draw.
 The idea of the Panopticon originated with the English utilitarian philosopher Jeremy Bentham as a prison design that would allow an observer to monitor all the prisoners at all times, without any prisoner being aware of whether he was being monitored or not.
 Like people, robots have common behaviours and can be programmed accordingly i.e. robots can follow a path (path following mode), the can avoid obstacles (avoidance mode) and they can operate in wander mode.
 They all try to avoid one another - depending on their proximity to one another - while searching the space.
 In doing so they demonstrate social behaviour.
 The robots mimic and trace the patterns people make - but based on algorithms.
 The robots are tracked - everything is watched and recorded.
 The digital patterns of these anti social robots are re-made as analogue patterns the robots are drawing machines.
 The robot path is marked with a series of 'brushes' - and a series of actions are applied to the movement of the digital brush across the rectangular canvas to create these paintings.
 These paintings created are robotic generative and demonstrate the anti social behaviours inside the system.

-The robots wander over the canvas to make the image - and this also protects the floor.
+The robots wander over the canvas to make the paintings.
 The suggested canvas size 2.5 by 5m - and therefore a reasonable floor space is needed.
 All the robots will see the edges of the canvas and turn around automatically) i.e. they are roped off and will not go wandering off on their own!
 The set up is easy.

-There was also a CCTV set up; with wireless cameras on each robots so they could keep an eye on one another and we could watch them on the TV.
+Summary.
+A group of fully programmed self built robots wander around avoiding one another while trying to escape.
+Surveillance cameras of installation plus wireless cameras on each robots so they could keep an eye on one another and we can watch them on the TV.